Skip to contents

 A note on functional microbiome data

 Two common questions in the host-microbiome field are “Who’s there?” and “What are they doing?”.
-Techniques like 16S sequencing and shotgun metagenomics sequencing are most commonly used to answer the first question.
-The second question can be a bit more tricky - often we’ll need functional inference software to address them.
+Techniques like 16S rRNA sequencing and shotgun metagenomics sequencing are most commonly used to answer the first question.
+The second question can be a bit more tricky, as it often requires functional inference software to address them.
 For 16S sequencing, algorithms like PICRUSt2 and Piphillin can be used to infer function.
 For shotgun metagenomics, HUMANn3 in the bioBakery suite can be used.
+All of these algorithms can produce functional count data in terms of KEGG Orthologues (KOs) organised as tables, which can be directly passed to anansi as follows:

 # anansi expects samples to be rows and features to be columns.